Alzheimer’s disease is the most common form of dementia, affecting over 60% of the 850,000 dementia-sufferers in the UK.

 It’s on the increase, with a projected 1 million sufferers by 2025.
 Put simply, researchers believe your lifetime risk of developing Alzheimer’s disease is now 15%.

-With this worrying statistic in mind, this article will look at some factors which may predispose towards the development of the disease and suggest some strategies to reduce your Alzheimer’s risk.
+We always take an evidence-based approach and in this article we will look at some factors which may predispose towards the development of the disease and suggest some strategies to reduce your Alzheimer’s risk.

 - Treatment options